A parse function reads a stream of input characters and returns some kind of structured result based on what it sees in the stream.

 Here is the module for parsing the SSV format:

+Data feeds from broker accounts often use the "CSV" (comma-separated value) format.
 Here is the module for parsing the CSV format:

 This includes not only normal cases, but also very intricate corner cases, such as having the stream end without a line feed, or failing to close a quoted string properly.
-I have very deliberately "fuzzed" the test cases to exercise all possibilities.
+I have very deliberately "fuzzed" the test cases to exercise many possibilities.

 There is a supporting module "read.fxl" which defines some common functions used by read_ssv.fxl and read_csv.fxl above: